Robotic process automation: Hyperautomation

 Hyperautomation is the application of advanced technologies like RPA, artificial intelligence, machine learning (ML) and process mining to augment workers and automate processes in ways that are significantly more impactful than traditional automation capabilities.
-Hyperautomation is the combination of automation tools to deliver work.
+Hyperautomation is the combination of technologies that allow faster application authorship (like low-code and no-code) with automation technologies that coordinate different worker types (i.e. human and artificial) for intelligent and strategic workflow optimization.

-Gartner’s report notes that this trend was kicked off with robotic process automation (RPA).
-The report notes that, “RPA alone is not hyper-automation.
-Hyperautomation requires a combination of tools and technologies like Robotic Data Automation to help support replicating pieces of where the human is involved in a task."
+Gartner's report notes that this trend was kicked off with robotic process automation (RPA).
+The report notes that, "RPA alone is not hyperautomation.
+Hyperautomation requires a combination of tools to help support replicating pieces of where the human is involved in a task."

 Outsourcing

 Back office clerical processes outsourced by large organisations - particularly those sent offshore - tend to be simple and transactional in nature, requiring little (if any) analysis or subjective judgement.
 This would seem to make an ideal starting point for organizations beginning to adopt robotic automation for the back office.
-Whether client organisations choose to take outsourced processes back "in house" from their Business Process Outsourcing (BPO) providers, thus representing a threat to the future of the BPO business, or whether the BPOs implement such automations on their clients' behalf may well depend on a number of factors.
+Whether client organisations choose to take outsourced processes back "in house" from their business process outsourcing (BPO) providers, thus representing a threat to the future of the BPO business, or whether the BPOs implement such automations on their clients' behalf may well depend on a number of factors.

 Conversely however, a BPO provider may seek to effect some form of client lock-in by means of automation.
 By removing cost from a business operation, where the BPO provider is considered to be the owner of the intellectual property and physical implementation of a robotic automation solution (perhaps in terms of hardware, ownership of software licences, etc.), the provider can make it very difficult for the client to take a process back "in house" or elect a new BPO provider.
 This effect occurs as the associated cost savings made through automation would - temporarily at least - have to be reintroduced to the business whilst the technical solution is reimplemented in the new operational context.